 Then it’s out of the bus station, via the handy tourist information booth just on the left, across the road and picking up the number 7 bus, which takes us all the way to the entrance to Seoraksan National Park.
 There’s a 3,500 KRW entry fee, another helpful information booth and a map and we’re on our way.

 We’re here a little too early for the Autumn foliage show, and it’s a Monday, so crowds are light.
-They’re also polite, quiet and all wearing the full hiking regalia.
-We have one of our two pairs of trousers, one of our four T shirts and a day pack each.
+The locals are polite, quiet and all wearing the full hiking regalia.
+We are wearing one of our two pairs of trousers, one of our four T shirts and a day pack each.

 It is gloriously quiet, on both the hikes that we do.
-Not just because of a small number of people, but the quietness of the people, who are here to walk, to hike and not to chatter endlessly in that way that was so irritating in China.
-We have a blissful easy day, and catch another one of those luxury buses back from Sokcho to the madness of Seoul.
+Not just because of a small number of people, but the quietness of the people, who are here to walk, to hike and not to chatter endlessly in that way that was so irritating at some National Parks in China.
+We have a blissful easy day, and catch another one of those luxury buses back from Sokcho to the bustle of Seoul.

 Two days later, we’ve bought our 25,100 KRW train tickets to Mokpo, on the south west coast of Korea.
 We caught our 3 minute layover train mainly because it was behind the train that we were in, so even if we were running late, it couldn’t get past us..

 The whole reason we are in Mokpo is to visit Wolchulsan National Park.
-It’s Korea’s smallest national park, with only 56.2 square kilometres to it’s name and it’s not even very high, only summiting at 809 metres, but we’re not interested in the peak.
+It’s Korea’s smallest national park, with only 56.2 square kilometers to its name and it’s not even very high, only summiting at 809 meters, but we’re not interested in the peak.
 Neither are we interested in hiking from one side of the park to another – it’s only a 6-7 hour hike, but we brought neither enough water nor enthusiasm.